Sheryl Crow On ‘Losing Faith’ In America, As She Joins The Outlaw Music Festival

-Sheryl Crow is very outspoken, whether through her chart topping songs or through her participation in bringing change to political and social issues, but that doesn’t mean she’s comfortable with the current free-for-all going on in the online community.
+Sheryl Crow is very outspoken, whether through her chart-topping songs or through her participation in bringing change to political and social issues, but that doesn’t mean she’s comfortable with the current free-for-all going on in the online community.
 Crow says she’s especially not happy with the way that divisive exchange of insults and hateful speech has filtered into the political arena, as she explains her feeling that the freedom of speech should be limited in some circumstances.
 Sheryl, who has been added to the Outlaw Music Festival line-up, urges America to work together for common goals.

 Sheryl Crow Explains Why She Has Lost Faith In America

-Page Six reports that Sheryl Crow’s disdain for the American political structure and the public’s political views in general started with the recent campaign between Donald Trump and Hillary Clinton.
+Page Six reports that Sheryl Crow’s disdain for the American political structure and the public’s political views, in general, started with the recent campaign between Donald Trump and Hillary Clinton.
 The singer/songwriter was so put off by what she saw going on with televised debates and online exchanges that she started a petition on Change.org to have the election process shortened.

 Sheryl began feeling disgusted with the divisive language used all too commonly, particularly with a greater focus on name calling and bullying than on real issues.